 There are two process variants, the use of which depends on the desired resolution.

 The process allows very precise exposure of both micro- and nano-patterns, thereby offering a wide spectrum of potential applications and thus excellent process flexibility.
-SMILE is used for example in the production of MEMS and optical lenses for wafer-level-cameras.
+For example, SMILE is used in the production of many booming applications such as augmented reality, automotive applications and much more.